scala/docs.scala-lang/_overviews/scala3-book/ca-given-imports.md

 - It’s more clear where givens in the current scope are coming from.
 In particular, it’s not possible to hide imported givens in a long list of other wildcard imports.
 - It enables importing all givens without importing anything else.
 This is important because givens can be anonymous, so the usual use of named imports is not practical.

-More examples of the “import given” syntax are shown in the [Packaging and Imports chapter](packaging-imports.md).
+More examples of the “import given” syntax are shown in the [Packaging and Imports chapter][imports].

+[imports]: {% link _overviews/scala3-book/packaging-imports.md %}